ardeleanraluca/Events-Application/Documentation.md

 - can register in application.

 #### _Standard User_
-- can add events he is interested in to a Favorites section.
 - can purchase tickets to the event, and depending on the event there may be several types of tickets to choose from.
 - at some events, the user must choose the place among the available ones or it will be randomly generated.
 - depending on the previous events in which the user participated, certain events are suggested to him when he logs into the application.